Kwangyun/Kwangyun.github.io/_posts/2023-07-28-Bypassing-AMSI-2023.md

 ```

-By applying a patch to the `AmsiScanBuffer` function in `AMSI.dll`, using specific assembly code (mov eax, 0x80070057 and ret), the function promptly returns an error code, effectively avoiding the scanning of PowerShell code.
-This method allows the attacker's PowerShell code to execute without triggering AMSI's detection.
+By applying a patch to the `AmsiScanBuffer` function in `AMSI.dll`, using specific assembly code (mov eax, 0x80070057 and ret), the function promptly returns an error code.
+This effectively avoides AMSI from scanning the PowerShell code.
+This method allows the attacker's  to execute PowerShell code in memory without triggering AMSI's detection.

-However, it is essential to acknowledge that the above memory patching payload might be flagged by ASMI before one could patch the `ASMIScanBuffer.dll` itself.
-Thus it is necessary to implement proper obfuscation methodologies before one delivers the payload.
+However, it is essential to acknowledge that the above memory patching payload might be flagged by ASMI before it could patch the `ASMIScanBuffer.dll` itself.
+Thus it is necessary to implement proper obfuscation methodologies before delivering the payload.
 To conceal the payload's content and intention, the tester opted to utilize Chameleon PowerShell Obfuscator.
 Chameleon is a specialized tool designed to obfuscate PowerShell scripts and circumvent AMSI and commercial antivirus solutions.
 It employs a range of obfuscation techniques to evade common detection signatures, thereby enhancing its effectiveness in avoiding detection.
 Examples of obfuscation methods include but are not limited to comment deletion/substitution
 string substitution (variables, functions, data-types) ,variable concatenation ,indentation randomization ,semi-random backticks insertion and randomization.

 The below code snippet contains a payload that has undergone multiple layers of obfuscation.